MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/marketing-campaigns.md

 ---
-title: Setting up marketing campaigns in Financials | Microsoft Docs
+title: Set Up Marketing Campaigns in Financials| Microsoft Docs
-description: Describes how you can set up and conduct marketing campaigns in Dynamics 365 for Financials
+description: Describes how you can set up and conduct marketing campaigns in Dynamics 365 for Financials to help you identify and attract prospects and retain customers.
 services: project-madeira
 documentationcenter:
 author: SorenGP